calint/tang-nano-20k--riscv--cache-sdram/README.md

 * configurable unified instruction and data cache backed by 8 MB of on-board SDRAM
 * transfer binary image from on-board flash to RAM
 * read and write sectors to and from the SD card in SPI mode
-* developing a back-to-basics freestanding bare metal C++23 application
+* develop a back-to-basics freestanding bare metal C++23 application
 * explore the FPGA board

 ## Howto Gowin EDA 1.9.11.02 build(80616)